Home / Affordable Sustainability: 10 Eco-Friendly Ways on a Budget

 6. Use Natural Cleaning Products

 Many household cleaning products can be replaced with natural alternatives like vinegar, baking soda, and lemon juice.
 These eco-friendly products are not only cheaper but also less harmful to both the environment and your health.
-By using natural cleaning solutions, you can reduce waste and minimize the use of harmful chemicals.
+By using natural cleaning solutions, you can reduce waste and minimize the use of toxic chemicals.

 7. Embrace Minimalism